The timing of when to perform strength work and when to run is an often pondered question.

 1) Easy Lifting & Strength Work

-This category can include anything from lunges, squat jumps, push-ups, to high rep low weight squats and bench presses.
+This category can include anything from lunges, squat jumps, push-ups, to drills or weight lifting.
 Basically, anything that will not leave you with delayed onset muscle soreness, which could negatively affect proceeding runs.

-Non-fatiguing strength work before a run can help prepare the body for the following workout.
-Doing drills or lunges prior to a race or key workout can be done daily without any fatigue buildup.
+Non-fatiguing strength work before a run can help prepare the body for the following workout by serving as a warmup.
+Doing drills or lunges prior to a race or run can be done daily without any fatigue buildup.

 2) Heavy Lifting & Dynamic Strength Work

-These include activities such as heavy squats, deadlifts, and long drill sessions that are sure to leave your calves or legs sore the next day.
+These include activities such as heavy squats, deadlifts, or long drill sessions that could leave your legs or body a bit sore or fatigued the next day.

 Many people prefer to lift on days that are rest or recovery from running.
 However, some would argue that it is more appropriate to lift heavy on the same day as a hard run, before these recovery days.